Renaud11232/HomeTheaterPC-Project/README.md

 # HomeTheaterPC Project

 HomeTheaterPC Project is a total remake of an old TV decoder box.
-The goal is to be kee the case and making it fully working.
+The goal is to keep the case and making it fully working.
 The final project can play videos, movies, music surf on Youtube, everything you'd like from a media box

 ### *How does it work*